 - 5. Calcium propionate, a preservative in bread and many foods, may cause chronic stomach ulcers and behavioral problems in children according to Livestrong.com.

 - 6. EDTA is a chelating agent used in foods, usually highly processed ones, to bind to minerals.
 According to WebMD, there is a long list of possible side effects of ETDA, including seizures, kidney problems, and low magnesium levels.
 These side effects likely occur at higher doses, however.

 - 7. Phosphates: Many kinds of phosphates are used to help foods retain moisture and to preserve foods.
 Excess phosphate additives in the diet can cause bone and mineral abnormalities in the body, especially in people with chronic kidney disease.

-- 9. Sodium nitrite: Processed meats containing nitrite may increase risk of colon cancer.
+- 9. Sodium nitrite: Processed meats containing nitrite may increase the risk of colon cancer.
 Not to be confused with natural nitrate founds in foods, which is beneficial for health.

 - 10. Sodium benzoate: a preservative in most sodas and often in bottled dressings, sodium benzoate increases harmful oxidation in the body and may also reduce memory and learning according to a study in mice.